What we do

 The Roslin Institute aims to enhance the lives of animals and humans through world class research in animal biology.

 The Roslin Institute's mission is to gain fundamental understanding of genetic, cellular, organ and systems bioscience underpinning common mechanisms of animal development and pathology, and to use this knowledge to prevent and treat important veterinary diseases and develop sustainable farm animal production systems.

-The principal objectives are to:
+The main objectives are to:

 Find out more on our Research Pages or have a look at our Impact Case Studies.